SultanCodes/Langraph-CUA-Login-Agent-/developer_guide.md

 User <- FastAPI Response <- HTML Content <- LangGraph Agent <- Computer Use Actions
 ```

 ## Agent Details

-The LangGraph Kua agent operates in a simple loop:
+The LangGraph CUA agent operates in a simple loop:

 1.  **Call Model**: Sends the current state to the OpenAI computer use model
 2.  **Take Computer Action**: Executes the actions requested by the model in the Scrapabara VM
 3.  **Repeat**: Continues this loop until the model completes the task

 ## Implementation Highlights